 Your Eligible Dependent under this Plan is:

-- Your Spouse who is eligible for Medicare and not actively working for an eligible Employer. - Your Child who is disabled and is eligible for Medicare and not actively working for an eligible Employer. - Not on active duty in the armed forces of any country.
+- Your Spouse who is eligible for Medicare and is not actively working. - Your Child who is disabled and is eligible for Medicare. - Not on active duty in the armed forces of any country.

 Your Child means: